 - No foreign transaction fees

-- Frequent flyer benefits include a free checked bag and discounts on in-flight purchases and Alaska Lounge day passes
+- Frequent flyer benefits include a free checked bag and discounts on both in-flight purchases and Alaska Lounge day passes.

-The Alaska Airlines Visa Signature credit card is the flagship offering from Alaska Airlines, and it’s easy to see why.
-This card starts you off with 40,000 bonus miles and Alaska’s Famous Companion Fare from $121 ($99 fare plus taxes and fees from $22) when you spend at least $2,000 within the first 90 days of opening your account.
+The Alaska Airlines Visa Signature credit card is the flagship offering from Alaska Airlines.
+This airline credit card starts you off with 40,000 bonus miles and Alaska’s Famous Companion Fare from $121 ($99 fare plus taxes and fees from $22) when you spend at least $2,000 within the first 90 days of opening your account.
 You also get the chance to earn 3 miles for every $1 you spend on Alaska Airlines and partner flight purchases and 1 mile for every $1 you spend on everything else.

 Frequent flyer benefits are pretty basic, but they’re still worth noting.
 You’ll get a free checked bag for you and up to six guests on your itinerary, and you’ll also receive 20 percent off all in-flight purchases and 50 percent off lounge day passes when you pay with your card.
 The $75 annual fee seems reasonable when you consider all you get in return.